bpesquet/mlcourse/notes/assessing_classification_performance/README.md

 ## Learning objectives

+- Understand how to evaluate a Machine Learning model in a classification task.
+- Discover several performance metrics and how to choose between them.
 - Discover how to train a Machine Learning model on bitmap images.
-- Understand how loss and model performance are evaluated in classification tasks.
-- Discover several performance metrics for classification, and how to choose between them.

 ---